Toro Rosso in profile

 Initially, the Faenza-based squad benefited from being able to run a modified version of the senior Red Bull team's car but from 2010 that rule loophole was closed and Toro Rosso had to become a constructor in their own right - and therefore design their own cars.

 With the nurturing of improved technical capabilities and personnel unsurprisingly taking time to bear fruit, it wasn't until 2011 that Toro Rosso moved forward again and eighth place in the standings, just behind Sauber but ahead of Williams, was a commendable achievement.

 Technical Director Giorgio Ascanelli left the team mid-way through 2012 to be replaced by former Sauber man James Key, with points finishes in six of the final nine rounds saw them finishing ninth overall that year.

-A sixth-place finish in Canada for Vergne in 2013 was the team's best result since Vettel's 2008 win, and he repeated the feat last year in Singapore as Toro Rosso finished seventh in the constructors’ championship, albeit a disappointing 125 points behind sixth-placed Force India.
+A sixth-place finish in Canada for Vergne in 2013 was the team's best result since Vettel's 2008 win, but that was obliterated by two fourth-place finishes for Verstappen in 2015.